flily/macaque-lang/README.md

     + Use `*` to represent variable parameter list, like python.
   - Add debuggging support.
     + Support step trace debugging and breakpoint.
+  - Array and hash modification.
+    + In offical implement, monkey-lang can ONLY modify array, append element to the end, via builtin function `push`.
+And there is no way to modify hash.
+    + Write more external builtin functions to modify array and hash, but it is not elegant.
+    + Write native monkey-lang code to modify, which in the way like erlang, build a new hash or array in functional programming way.